---

 CREATE OR REPLACE TABLE docs_playground.my_table AS SELECT * FROM 'my_data.csv';

-pattern allows you to append data to existing tables, update specific records, and manage data incrementally:
+The `INSERT INTO` pattern lets you append data to existing tables, update specific records, and manage data incrementally:

 -- First, create the table structure